Your attitude to risk

 Helping you choose the right funds.

-We offer a wide range of funds that allows you to make a selection aligned to your investment aims and your appetite for risk.
+For our savings plans, we offer a wide range of ILP sub-funds that allows you to make a selection aligned to your investment aims and your appetite for risk.
 Before investing, it’s important to establish your attitude to risk, understanding that the potential for a good return should be balanced against the fact that you might not get back all of your money.

 Risk-reward relationship